dillonzq/LoveIt/content/posts/google_apps_script/index.md

 You can stop the terminal from listening to changes by pressing `Ctrl + C` on your keyboard.

-### 8. Pull changes from the GAS remote repo into your local machine
+### 8. Pull changes from the GAS Remote Repository into your local machine

 Use the `clasp pull` command to fetch the latest from the GAS Remote Repository: